Proper motion: Examples

 For most stars seen in the sky, the observed proper motions are small and unremarkable.
 Such stars are often either faint or are significantly distant, have changes of below 0.01″ per year, and do not appear to move appreciably over many millennia.
 A few do have significant motions, and are usually called high-proper motion stars.
-Motions can also be in almost seemingly random directions.
-Two or more stars, double stars or open star clusters, which are moving in similar directions, exhibit so-called shared or common proper motion (or cpm.), suggesting they may be gravitationally attached or share similar motion in space.
+Two or more stars which are moving in similar directions, exhibit so-called shared or common proper motion (or cpm.), suggesting they may share similar motion in space (if the distances and radial velocities are also consistent) and thus be gravitationally linked as binary stars or star clusters.

 Barnard's Star has the largest proper motion of all stars, moving at 10.3″ yr−1.
 Large proper motion usually strongly indicates an object is close to the Sun.
 This is so for Barnard's Star, about 6 light-years away.
 After the Sun and the Alpha Centauri system, it is the nearest known star.
 Being a red dwarf with an apparent magnitude of 9.54, it is too faint to see without a telescope or powerful binoculars.
 Of the stars visible to the naked eye (conservatively limiting unaided visual magnitude to 6.0), 61 Cygni A (magnitude V=5.20) has the highest proper motion at 5.281″ yr−1, discounting Groombridge 1830 (magnitude V=6.42), proper motion: 7.058″ yr−1.

 A proper motion of 1 arcsec per year 1 light-year away corresponds to a relative transverse speed of 1.45 km/s.
 Barnard's Star's transverse speed is 90 km/s and its radial velocity is 111 km/s (perpendicular (at a right, 90° angle), which gives a true or "space" motion of 142 km/s.
 True or absolute motion is more difficult to measure than the proper motion, because the true transverse velocity involves the product of the proper motion times the distance.
 As shown by this formula, true velocity measurements depend on distance measurements, which are difficult in general.

 In 1992 Rho Aquilae became the first star to have its Bayer designation invalidated by moving to a neighbouring constellation – it is now in Delphinus.